 No, Thunderbolt 3 is based on the USB-C connector but uses an interconnect technology that requires it to be mated with a Thunderbolt 3 cable or device (such as the Apple Thunderbolt 3 (USB-C) to Thunderbolt 2 Adapter).
 You can’t connect Thunderbolt 3 to USB-C.

-What are the maximum supported Thunderbolt 3 data rates?
+What is the maximum supported Thunderbolt 3 data rate?